Montenegro: England opponents analysed ahead of European Qualifier

 The goal-scoring burden will likely be placed on Montenegro's most-capped player in the squad; Fatos Beciraj (59 caps).
 The 30-year-old is currently enjoying a prolific stint in the Israeli Premier League with 13 goals in 23 appearances for Maccabi Netanya.

-Atletico Madrid defender Stefan Savic will be expected to command the Montenegro backline against England's quick attack.
+Atletico Madrid defender Stefan Savic is an injury doubt (hamstring) after missing out of their 1-1 draw with Bulgaria on Friday.
+But if he is fit, he will be expected to command the Montenegro backline against England's quick attack.
 His experience at elite level under the tutelage of Diego Simeone at Atletico means his impact could prove pivotal.

 Meanwhile, Levante's Nikola Vukcevic, Lorient goalkeeper Danijel Petkovic and Serie-A based players Adam Marusic (Lazio) plus winger Marko Jankovic (SPAL) are their other representatives from Europe's top five leagues, and will likely all start in either a 4-4-2 or 4-2-3-1 formation.